liambrockpy/liambrockpy/README.md

 ### Hi there 👋

-Starting a new adventure with [Futureproof](https://www.getfutureproof.co.uk/) 🔭
+Starting a new adventure at UCL as Analyst Developer, a 2-year placement provided by [La Fosse Academy](https://www.lafosseacademy.com) 🔭

 ---